giridhar7632/Three.js/09-geometries.md

 - `radiusBottom` - Radius of the cylinder at the bottom.
 Default is `1`.
 - `height` - Height of the cylinder.
 Default is `1`.
 - `radialSegments` - the number of segments around the circumference of the cylinder.
 Default is `8`.
-- `heightSegments` - Number of rows of faces along the height of the cylinder.
+- `heightSegments` - Number of rows of faces along with the height of the cylinder.
 Default is `1`.
 - `openEnded` - It's a Boolean indicating whether the ends of the cylinder are open or not.
 Default is `false`, meaning closed.
-- `thetaStart` - Start angle for first segment, defaults to `0`.
+- `thetaStart` - Start angle for the first segment, defaults to `0`.
 - `thetaLength` - The central angle, often called `theta`, of the circular sector.
 The default is `2* Math.PI`, which makes for a complete cylinder.

 ```js